freedomgames/parklab/frontend/README.md

 **PLEASE MAKE SURE YOU'RE PULLING INTO YOUR FORK OFTEN!** Seriously, work with the latest code!
 Before you do anything, merge the main repo into yours, and then pull down to your local.
 This will seriously reduce the risk of conflicts.
 (And once there are multiple people working frequently on the front or the backend, this will greatly aid development!
 Don't want you to hotfix a bug that's already squashed, for example.)

 If you have any questions, PLEASE ask Maia!
 She will do her best to answer them.

----

-###### Colophon

-These files are licensed under a to-be-determined open-source license.
-However, trust me, you don't want them in the state they're in.
-Unless you want to help us build it.
-In which case, get in touch!